aansheeagrwal/Farmbuddy/Datasets/README.md

-# Smart Farming Assistant
+# Farmbuddy Assistant

-Welcome to the **Smart Farming Assistant** project!
-This innovative solution leverages advanced technologies such as machine learning and deep learning to assist farmers in making data-driven decisions to optimize crop selection, disease management, and farming practices.
+Welcome to the **Farmbuddy Assistant** project!
+This AI-powered solution uses machine learning and deep learning to help farmers make data-driven decisions for optimal crop selection, accurate disease detection, and improved farming efficiency.

 ## Datasets
-To implement the **Smart Crop Recommendation System** and **Plant Disease Identification** features, we provide three essential datasets:
+To implement the **Smart Crop Recommendation System** and **Plant Disease Identification** features, three essential datasets are provided to support accurate prediction, analysis, and model training:

 ### 1. **Crop Recommendation Dataset**
-This dataset is used to train the crop recommendation model that suggests optimal crops based on environmental and soil factors.
-The dataset includes features such as nitrogen, phosphorous, potassium levels, temperature, humidity, pH, and rainfall, along with the type of crop that best fits these conditions.
+This dataset is used to train the crop recommendation model, which suggests the most suitable crops based on soil and environmental conditions.
+It includes features such as nitrogen, phosphorous, potassium levels, temperature, humidity, pH, and rainfall, along with the corresponding crop label that best matches these conditions.

 - **Dataset Details:**
   - **Size:** 2200 rows